How to apply for AHCA’s Exemption from Disqualification?

 - facility owner, administrator or chief financial officer;

 - staff person that is uncertified or unlicensed

 Agency for Healthcare Administration

 Republished by Blog Post Promoter

 Incoming search terms:

-- how to apply for an extension for exemption application from ahca florida (1)
+- how to become eligible for ahca provider/facility licensure (1)

 - how does it take acha to review an exemption (1)